BHAVEN1234/PepAMC-Peptide-Antimicrobial-Classifier-/Code/README.md

 # 🧬 SAGAFS-GA: Supercharged Feature Selection for Machine Learning 🚀

 ## 🚀 Overview
-SAGAFS-GA is a cutting-edge feature selection algorithm that combines the power of Simulated Annealing (SA) with Genetic Algorithms (GA) to supercharge your machine learning models.
-This innovative tool optimizes feature subsets, enhancing classification performance while keeping your models lean and efficient.
+SAGAFS-GA is a state-of-the-art feature selection algorithm that leverages Simulated Annealing (SA) and Genetic Algorithms (GA) to optimize machine learning models.
+It enhances classification performance by dynamically selecting impactful features, ensuring your models remain efficient and accurate.

 ---